paulamatdesign/uxscores/descriptions/ueqs.md

 ## Transform

 - Rescales the data to the range -3 to 3.
-- For each dimension, compute mean and other descriptives statistics.
+- For each dimension, compute mean and other descriptives.